oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 The given values reflect the VEX not affected justifications.
 See
 \[#link(<VEX-Justification>)[VEX-Justification]\] for more details.
-The values MUST be used as follows:
+The values SHALL be used as follows:

 - `component_not_present`: The software is not affected because the vulnerable component is not in the product.